Lily of the valley: Cultivars

-Traditionally Convallaria majalis has been grown in pots and winter forced to provide flowers during the winter months, both for as potted plants and as cut flowers.
+Traditionally, Convallaria majalis has been grown in pots and winter forced to provide flowers during the winter months, both in potted plants and as cut flowers.

 Chemistry

 Roughly 38 different cardiac glycosides (cardenolides) – which are highly toxic if consumed by humans or animals – occur in the plant, including:

-The odor of lily of the valley, specifically the ligand bourgeonal, was thought to attract mammalian sperm.
-The 2003 discovery of this phenomenon prompted research into odor reception, but a 2012 study demonstrated instead that at high concentrations, bourgeonal imitated the role of progesterone in stimulating sperm to swim (chemotaxis), a process unrelated to odor reception.
+The scent of lily of the valley, specifically the ligand bourgeonal, was once thought to attract mammalian sperm.
+The 2003 discovery of this phenomenon prompted research into odour reception, but a 2012 study demonstrated instead that at high concentrations, bourgeonal imitated the role of progesterone in stimulating sperm to swim (chemotaxis), a process unrelated to odour reception.

 Toxicology

 All parts of the plant are potentially poisonous, including the red berries which may be attractive to children.
 If ingested, the plant can cause abdominal pain, nausea, vomiting, and irregular heartbeats.

 Uses

 Perfume

-In 1956, the French firm Dior produced a fragrance simulating lily of the valley, which was Christian Dior's favorite flower.
+In 1956, the French firm Dior produced a fragrance simulating lily-of-the-valley, which was Christian Dior's favourite flower.
 Diorissimo was designed by Edmond Roudnitska.
 Although it has since been reformulated, it is considered a classic.
 Because no natural aromatic extract can be produced from lily of the valley, its scent must be recreated synthetically; while Diorissimo originally achieved this with hydroxycitronellal, the European Chemicals Agency now considers it a skin sensitizer and its use has been restricted.

 Other perfumes imitating or based on the flower include Henri Robert's Muguet de Bois (1936), Penhaligon's Lily of the Valley (1976), and Olivia Giacobetti's En Passant (2000).